kolkhis/tech-notes/linux/ansible/awx.md

 starts watching for AWX resources.

 - Essentially, the custom resource is used to interact with the operator.
-- Operators are software that turn a complex application into a native K8s **object** that you can control with yaml.
+- An operator is a piece of software that turns a complex application into a native K8s **object** that can be controlled with yaml.

 ### Deploy AWX
 Now that k3s is set up and the AWX operator is installed, we can deploy AWX